romanelgff/labelling-fashion/README.md

 Neural networks don't work with image files, but with tensors.
 Therefore, we need to convert all the images into numpy arrays that Tensorflow can work with.
 We also need to resize the images, to save computational power and memory.
 To do so, we used the **image** module from the pillow library.
 The notebook file that does this job is called *9_3_convert-images-into-tensors.ipynb*.

+This practical was done in the frame of a [365DataScience](https://learn.365datascience.com) course.

 ## Primary classification

 We explored the labels and sublabels structure of our data, and decided to break it into several, smaller objectives that are solvable by a single model.
 The first of these is the primary classification, that is to label the image to one of three options (glasses/sunglasses, trousers/jeans, shoes).
 This was done in the *9_5_primary-classification-task-model.ipynb* file, in the *Primary_classification* folder.